mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 ```

 We're making a POST request to our edge function with the data the user put in
-the contact form's field sent as the request body.
-So in essence, the edge
+the contact form's fields sent as JSON in the request body.
+So in essence, the
-function acts as a proxy – it translates requests that users' browsers make to
+edge function acts as a proxy – it translates requests that users' browsers make
-the edge function into requests from the edge function to Sendgrid.
+to the edge function into requests from the edge function to the Sendgrid API.

 ## Cloudflare Workers